 NOTE ON GRADE DIFFERENCES: If you wish for an older and younger student to be together, you are welcome to enroll the older student into the younger program.
 Please do not enroll younger students in older programs without a written age exception from the office.

-For class periods with multiple sections, make sure to communicate with friends about which class you are choosing (the ‘Instructor’ part of the grid will either say class #1 / class #2 or specific instructor names).
+For class periods with multiple sections, make sure to communicate with friends about which class you are choosing (the title of the class will say either class #1 or Class #2).
 Thanks for your understanding, that the office cannot guarantee there will be space to rearrange students once class rosters are set.

 FAQs | ENROLLMENT LOGISTICS

-- PreK-Kindergarten group classes usually have a 6:1 or 8:1 student to teacher ratio.
+- PreK-Kindergarten group classes usually have a 8:1 student to teacher ratio.

-- Middle School Science program has a 12:1 ratio when it is at capacity.
+- Nature Sage program has a 11:1 ratio when it is at capacity.

 WHAT DOES AN AVERAGE DAY LOOK LIKE?

-NOTE: Let’s Play at the Ranch is a one year curriculum.
-You’re welcome to take it two years in a row, but students who participate in LPR as 3 year-olds often choose to come for the drop off program, Junior Ranchers their second school year at Sienna Ranch.
+NOTE: Ranch Play is a one year curriculum.
+You’re welcome to take it two years in a row, but students who participate in Ranch Play as 3 year-olds often choose to come for the drop off program, Junior Ranchers, their second school year at Sienna Ranch.

 One hallmark of the nature program is space for instructors to encourage students to take advantage of unstructured nature play and empowerment to be in charge of one’s own body, words, belongings and curiosity.
-With supervision and safe boundaries, we get excited about following the folly of student interest, sometimes leading a group into tire tunnel, up into the lookout tower or over to the swamp to search for wild plums.
+With supervision and safe boundaries, we get excited about following student interests, sometimes leading a group to the buckeye tree, up into the lookout tower or over to the swamp to search for wild plums.
 We hope that when you ask your student what they did at Junior Ranchers that they say something like, ‘WE PLAYED!’ since that is one of the main curricular goals of this program.

-NOTE: We have a 2-year curriculum for Junior Ranchers, so while there may be annual or seasonal traditions students are familiarized with year after year, projects and take home items are different between Year A and Year B.
+NOTE: We have a 3-year curriculum for Junior Ranchers, so while there may be annual or seasonal traditions students are familiarized with year after year, projects and take home items are different between Year 1, 2, and 3.